 Our progress so far

-- February 2022: We set our interim targets to cut the emissions intensity of our investments by 25% by 2025, and by 50% by 2030.
+- February 2022: We set our interim targets to cut the intensity of our non-sovereign emissions by 25% by 2025, and by 50% by 2030.
 These milestones will help us stay on track, keep ourselves accountable and measure our progress.

 - April 2022: We started developing better climate scenarios with the University of Exeter.
 These will help us better understand how our investments might perform in the future under a range of potential climate outcomes.
 We will then use this to inform our investment strategy.